vandersonmota/fcreplay/README.md

  - Better exception handling.
  - Thumbnails are generated but not used

-## Requirements
+## Hardware
 To run this, you need:
  1. A VM or physical machine.
      1. With at least 4 Cores (Fast ones would be ideal)
      1. With at least 4GB Ram
      1. With at least 250GB of storage
         1. This is the amount of temporary storage required to encode a replay of up to 3 hours long.
 Replay recording requires ~20MB/sec
- 2. Running Fedora 32
+ 2. Running docker and docker-compose
  3. Some familiarity with linux will help

 ### Uploading to youtube.com